 Athabasca University reserves the right to make additions, deletions, changes, or modifications to its policies, practice, procedures, tuition fees, course availability, delivery mode, schedules, or program requirements at any time without prior notice.

-Athabasca University also publishes a print-based undergraduate Calendar annually.
-In the event of any discrepancies between the print version and this official online version, the online version will apply.
+Athabasca University no longer produces a print Calendar, but does produce PDF versions of the online Calendar.
+In the event of any discrepancies between the PDF version and this official online version, the online version will apply.

 The publication of information in the Calendar does not bind the University to the provision of courses, programs, services, or facilities as listed herein.
 Students are responsible for informing themselves of the University’s procedures and policies and the specific requirements associated with the degree, diploma, or certificate sought.